elastic/security-research/content/intelligence/2022/01/01.formbook-adopts-cabless-approach/article.md

 .reloc  aa8000 5b4    600
 ```

-As we were unable to analyze the VMProtected file, we continued to explore other information that we’d previously collected.
+As we were unable to analyze the VMProtected file, we continued to explore other information that we'd previously collected.
 Specifically, we searched for additional samples that had been sent using the same `admin0011[@]issratech.com` email address.
-These parallel analyses identified additional samples and campaign phases, which we’re referring to as the Production and Generic phases.
+These parallel analyses identified additional samples and campaign phases, which we're referring to as the Production
+and Generic phases.

 ### Production phase

-The second, third, and fourth sightings all had the same sender field of `admin0011[@]issratech.com` and included a single attachment — `Profile.rar` file — to deliver the second stage malware.
+The second, third, and fourth sightings all had the same sender field of `admin0011[@]issratech.com` and included a
+single attachment — `Profile.rar` file — to deliver the second stage malware.

 ![Production phase lure email](media/production-phase-lure-email.png "Production phase lure email")

 #### Profile.rar

-Previously, we’ve highlighted files that have an extension that differs from their actual file type.
-To validate that the attachment is a RAR archive, we again use the `file` command to validate that it is a RAR archive.
+Previously, we've highlighted files that have an extension that differs from their actual file type.
+To validate that
+the attachment is a RAR archive, we again use the `file` command to validate that it is a RAR archive.

 ```text title="Verifying email attachment file type"
 $ file Profile.rar